 "It’s time to ask: How can food and health address a growing number of public health concerns and chronic disease?
 What changes must Alberta families make — along with governments, industry and health care providers — to have a healthier future and, at the same time, offer economic development opportunities?

 The Alberta food and health innovation framework brings us closer to this healthier future — improving health outcomes for our citizens as well as driving a stronger diversified Alberta economy based on “the healthy choice".

-This new resource is a healthy eating resource that targets older Albertans, providing information, ideas, and an interactive component that encourages and supports healthier food choices.
+This is a healthy eating resource that targets older Albertans, providing information and ideas that encourage and support healthier food choices.

 The purpose of this backgrounder is to provide an overview of the research on the relationship between income, household food insecurity, and health in Canada and Alberta.